LiuYuancheng/Power_Grid_Simulation_System_Document/4_UsageManual_Doc/3_AccessManual.md

 ### Introduction

-The Power Grid Simulation System is hosted within the NUS-NCL infrastructure, enabling users to access and interact with the system remotely.
+The Power Grid Simulation System is hosted within the NUS-NCL cloud infrastructure, enabling users to access and interact with the system remotely.
 Multiple instances of the environment can be deployed based on user-specific needs, such as cybersecurity exercises or training sessions.

 To ensure seamless remote access, we offer multiple connectivity options tailored to user preferences: